MicrosoftDocs/appcenter-docs/docs/analytics/log-flow.md

 # Log Flow

-Log Flow will show you what is being received by the backend in real time.
+Log Flow will show you what's being received by the backend in real time.
 The main use cases for log flow are:

 - Check if the SDK is properly integrated and if our backend is receiving data.
 Similar to when you do a microphone check: "Is this on?".
 - Ensure that the backend is receiving what the app is supposed to send.